-At the present time, there are no regulations concerning the provision of improved protection for pedestrians and other vulnerable road users in the Compendium of Candidates.
+34. At the present time, there are no regulations concerning the provision of improved protection for pedestrians and other vulnerable road users in the Compendium of Candidates.

-The following is a summary of national and regional legislation and of work in international forums:
+35. The following is a summary of national and regional legislation and of work in international forums:

-The Japanese Government has established a regulation on pedestrian protection.
+36. The Japanese Government has established a regulation on pedestrian protection.
 The regulation addresses the issues of providing protection for the child and adult heads.
-It applies to passenger cars with up to 9 seats and to small trucks of up to 2,500 kg gross vehicle mass with application from 2005 for new vehicle types and from 2010 for existing vehicle types (certain other vehicles have a timetable which is postponed by two years).
+It applies to passenger cars with up to 9 seats and to small trucks of up to 2,500 kg Gross Vehicle Mass (GVM) with application from 2005 for new vehicle types and from 2010 for existing vehicle types (certain other vehicles have a timetable which is postponed by two years).
 The regulation requires compliance with test requirements using representative head impactors.

-The European Parliament and Council adopted the Directive 2003/102/EC which provides for the introduction of requirements for leg injuries, and adult and child head injuries.
+37. The European Parliament and Council adopted the Directive 2003/102/EC which provides for the introduction of requirements for leg injuries, and adult and child head injuries.
 The Directive and its requirements are incorporated into Community legislation under the European Union (EU) whole vehicle type approval system set up by EU Framework Directive 70/156/EEC.
-It applies to passenger cars of category M_1 and to light commercial vehicles derived from passenger cars of M_1 category, both up to 2,500 kg gross vehicle mass, with application dates in two phases starting in 2005 and 2010.
+It applies to passenger cars of category $M_1$ and to light commercial vehicles derived from passenger cars of $M_1$ category, both up to 2,500 kg gross vehicle mass, with application dates in two phases starting in 2005 and 2010.
 The requirements and the tests are based on the research results that were published by EEVC in the 1990's and that were introduced in a less severe form for the first phase and intended to be introduced in the originally proposed form for the second phase.
-However, since EEVC results never have been fully accepted by all involved parties, the Directive provided for a review of the feasibility of the requirements of the planned second phase in 2004.
-This feasibility review has taken place and will result in the amendments to the European requirements in its second phase, starting in 2010.
+However, since EEVC results have never been fully accepted by all involved parties, the Directive provided for a feasibility review of the requirements for the planned second phase in 2004.
+This feasibility review has taken place and may result in amendments to the European requirements in its second phase, starting in 2010.